d-iii-s/msim/doc/tutorial/riscv-virtual-memory.rst

 In addition to ``tr`` MSIM also supports the ``str`` command (``s`` again standing for simulated).
-Similarly to ``sptd``, we specify the used pagetable by its physical address.
+Similarly to ``sptd``, we specify the used pagetable by its physical address (page table is the first parameter and the translated address is the second one).
 Also, ``str`` completely ignores the TLB.

 .. code:: msim